-As of June 30, 2021, we had \$75 million remaining available to repurchase shares of our common stock under our existing share repurchase program authorized by our Board of Directors.
-During the three and six months ended June 30, 2021, the Company did not repurchase any shares of outstanding common stock under the share repurchase program.
-The Company did not repurchase any shares of outstanding common stock during the three months ended June 30, 2020 under the share repurchase program.
-During the six months ended June 30, 2020, we repurchased 4,707,450 shares of our outstanding common stock at an average share price of \$24.32 per share, exclusive of fees and commissions, or \$115 million in the aggregate.
+As of September 30, 2021, we had \$75 million remaining available to repurchase shares of our common stock under our existing share repurchase program authorized by our Board of Directors.
+During the three and nine months ended September 30, 2021, and the three months ended September 30, 2020, the Company did not repurchase any shares of outstanding common stock under the share repurchase program.
+During the nine months ended September 30, 2020, we repurchased 4,707,450 shares of our outstanding common stock at an average share price of \$24.32 per share, exclusive of fees and commissions, or \$115 million in the aggregate.
 The terms of our 2015 Credit Facility were amended to limit the Company from share repurchases during the Leverage Covenant Holiday and the terms of the 2025 Indenture related to the 2025 Senior Notes also impose certain limitations and restrictions on share repurchases.

 Our business typically experiences seasonal fluctuations that affect the timing of our annual cash flows related to working capital.
-In our Experiences business and our Rentals free-to-list model, we generally receive cash from travelers at the time of booking and we record these amounts, net of commissions, on our consolidated balance sheet as deferred merchant payables.
+In our Experiences business and our Rentals free-to-list model, we receive cash from travelers at the time of booking or prior to the occurrence of an activity and we record these amounts, net of commissions, on our consolidated balance sheet as deferred merchant payables.
 We pay the suppliers, or the experience providers and/or property rental owners, after the travelers' use.
 Therefore, we generally receive cash from the traveler prior to paying the supplier and this operating cycle represents a source or use of cash to us.
 During the first half of the year Experiences and Rentals bookings typically exceed the amount of completed tour-taking and stays, resulting in higher cash flow related to working capital, while during the second half of the year, particularly in the third quarter, this pattern reverses and cash flows from these transactions are typically negative.
 However, this seasonal trend was negatively and materially impacted by COVID-19's impact on our business throughout the year of 2020, albeit unevenly, primarily reflecting the decline in consumer demand for our products and increased cancellations of reservations.
-Although consumer demand, traveler hotel and rental stays, and travel activities and experiences taken generally remains materially lower than historic levels, these trends have improved during the first half of 2021, particularly in the second quarter of 2021, resulting in increased revenues, working capital and positive operating cash flow more akin to typical historical seasonality trends in the first half of the year.
-However, the ultimate extent and longevity of the COVID-19 pandemic, including variants, and its impact on travel, regional and global markets, and overall economic activity in currently affected countries or globally remains unknown and impossible to predict with certainty, as such, the impacts on our business, including our operating cash flows, while improving, remain uncertain at this point in time.
+Although consumer demand, traveler hotel and rental stays, and travel activities and experiences taken generally remains materially lower than historic levels, these trends have improved during the nine months ended September 30, 2021, particularly in the second and third quarters of 2021, resulting in increased revenues, and working capital and operating cash flow more akin to typical and historical seasonality trends.
+However, the ultimate extent and longevity of the COVID-19 pandemic, including new or existing variants, and its impact on travel, regional and global markets, and overall economic activity in currently affected countries or globally remains unknown and impossible to predict with certainty, as such, the impacts on our business, including our operating cash flows, while generally improving, remain uncertain at this point in time.
 Other factors may also impact typical seasonal fluctuations, which include further significant shifts in our business mix or adverse economic conditions unrelated to COVID-19 that could result in future seasonal patterns that are different from historical trends.
 In addition, new or different payment options offered to our customers could impact the timing of cash flows.
+For example, during 2019 we introduced a new payment option which allows our Experiences customers the option to reserve certain experience activities and defer payment until a date no later than two days before the experience date; which although used in less than a majority of bookings through the third quarter of 2021, as a result, may affect the timing of our future cash flows.